Zaid-76/-Voice-Interactive-Tic-Tac-Toe-Game/README.md

 1. Clone the repository.
 2. run the main file.

+IMPORTANT POINTS:
+1. There are two files, one is voice interactive and other is without voice interaction ie, normal keyboard gameplay.

 THANK YOU!
 FOLLOW UP FOR MORE AND MORE EXCITING UPDATES AND PROJECTS!
 BOOYAH!!!!!!!!